A Hypothesis for a Membrane Theory of Gravity

 of an individual string.
 If the forces of electromagnetism and gravity were

-roughly equivalent when our brane was the Planck length, then as it
+roughly equivalent when our brane began as the Planck length, then as it

 expanded to its current size, the strength of gravity would have decreased in